-At Pavement Recyclers, we are engaged in the mission to promote recycled asphalt.
+At Pavement Recyclers, we engage in the mission to promote recycled asphalt.
 Our team works within the industry and with governments as we stand behind the performance of the Bagela Asphalt Recycler.

 Why rely on the Bagela Asphalt Recycler?

 Simple: This machine works.
 There are over 2,000 in operation worldwide – more than every other “recycler” combined!
-The Bagela Asphalt Recyler delivers with its proven design and results.
+The Bagela Asphalt Recycler delivers with its proven design and results.
 The overall design of Bagela recycler is quite simple– exclusive indirect, convection heating, continuous flow or batch-style operation, minimal electronics and wear items.
-Plus, the Bagela recycler is portable, self-contained and there are no time-consuming setup or shutdown procedures.
+Plus, the Bagela recycler offers a portable, self-contained product.
+Additionally, Bagela recyclers feature no time-consuming setup or shutdown procedures.
 Even in the coldest climates, recycled hot mix is ready in less than 20 minutes from initial start-up!